sameer302/Supporting_Codes/virtual_environment.md

-# 1) How to create a python virtual environment ?
+## 1) How to create a python virtual environment ?
-   python -m venv (name of virtual environment) -- windows
+   python -m venv (name of virtual environment) --> windows
-   python3 -m venv (name of virtual environment) -- linux
+   python3 -m venv (name of virtual environment) --> linux

-# 2) Activating virtual environment in windows cmd.exe
+## 2) Activating virtual environment in windows cmd.exe
    deep\Scripts\activate
    (deep is the name given to venv)

-# 3) Activating virtual environment in windows Powershell
+## 3) Activating virtual environment in windows Powershell
    .\deep\Scripts\Activate.ps1
    (deep is the name given to venv)

-# 4) Activating For Git Bash / WSL / macOS / Linux
+## 4) Activating For Git Bash / WSL / macOS / Linux
    source deep/bin/activate
    deep is the name given to venv

-# 5) Deactivating virtual environment
+## 5) Deactivating virtual environment
    deactivate

+# Upgrading pip before installing any package
+   pip install --upgrade pip

-# 6) Installing any module in our environment
+## 6) Installing any module in our environment
    pip install module_name

-# 7) Looking at various packages, modules and libraries installed in our environment
+## 7) Looking at various packages, modules and libraries installed in our environment
    pip list

-# 8) To create a requirements.txt to save all the dependencies of our project
+## 8) To create a requirements.txt to save all the dependencies of our project
    pip freeze > requirements.txt